Much more than just oil & gas

 The investment adviser

 GIF’s investment adviser is Qatar Insurance Company SAQ (QIC) and GIF’s investment manager is Epicure Managers Qatar Limited, a wholly-owned subsidiary of QIC.
-QIC’s investment team has total assets under management of approximately $8bn.
-The core management team (see page 21) is based in Doha and manages about $800m in discretionary mandates for local institutions.
+QIC’s investment team has a total AUM of approximately $8bn.
+The core management team (see page 20) is based in Doha and manages about $800m in discretionary mandates for local institutions.
 Having a local presence makes it easier to access companies’ management and makes them less reliant on third-party sell-side research.
 The team aims to meet holdings at least twice each year.

 The management team is not invested in the fund, but QIC is.